-Ever wondered how ocean currents affect climate?
-Ocean currents are a continuous and directed movement of the ocean water.
-This happens through forces acting on the water, such as difference in salinity, the waves breaking, temperature, the wind or even the Coriolis effect.
-The direction of the current is determined by the depth of the contours, other currents acting on the ocean and the nature of the shoreline and interaction with other currents.
+Ocean currents affect climates on their neighbouring landmasses.
+Currents are a continuous and directed movement of the ocean water.
+This happens through forces acting on the water.
+Things such as differences in salinity, the waves breaking, temperature, the wind or even the Coriolis effect.
+Many factors contribute to the direction of a current.
+Things such as depth, the nature of the shoreline and interaction with other currents.

-As the horizontal currents are moving south or northwards, they carry with them cool or warm water over an extended distance.
-It is the displaced water that affects the air, by warming or cooling it, thereby transferring the same effect to the land surface over which it blows.
+As the horizontal currents are moving south or northwards.
+They move water at temperatures at odds with the air above.
+This displaced water affects the air, by warming or cooling it.
+Thereby transferring the same effect to the land when the air blows across it.
 This is how ocean currents affect climate.

-Cold ocean currents are large masses of cold water that move towards the equator, from a level of high altitude to lower levels.
-They absorb the heat they receive in the tropics, thereby cooling the air above them.
-The cold currents often form when the air on the subtropical high blows over a cold mass of water, then the cold air is dragged to the equator.
+Cold currents are large masses of cold water that move towards the equator.
+Flowing from higher altitudes to lower ones.
+They absorb the heat they receive in the tropics.
+As a result, they cool the air above them.